WW-2026-001 Modern

 Graham and I divorced that same year.
 He said the marriage had run its course.
 What had actually run its course was his willingness to share anything.
 The settlement was handled by his solicitor, a man I now believe was complicit.
 I received the house in Cirencester and a lump sum.
 Graham kept everything else, including assets I did not know existed.

 I found out six weeks ago.
 A friend who works in property saw a Land Registry entry for a flat in Cheltenham registered to a company called Tulloch Holdings Ltd. I had never heard of it.
 My solicitor made enquiries.
 There is a portfolio: the Cheltenham flat, a commercial unit in Stroud, a share in a holiday cottage in Cornwall.
-Roughly Β£300,000 in assets that should have been declared during the divorce.
+Roughly £300,000 in assets that should have been declared during the divorce.
 I instructed my solicitor to begin proceedings.
+I am good at instructing solicitors.
+It is the one skill this marriage taught me.

 Yes, I sent him a text.
 On the first of November.
 I said I would make him pay for what he did to this family.
 I meant through the courts.
 I had a strong legal case.
 His death has actually complicated matters, not simplified them.
 I needed him alive to answer for the hidden assets.
 Dead, everything goes through probate and his solicitor will fight me at every stage.